People's Food Co-op has been in the Portland community since 1970.

-In 1991 sales dropped, the co-op was having a hard time paying its bills and the staff collective voted to close the store.
-At the time there were only two board members but they were convinced they wanted to keep the store open and set forth to hire all new management and staff to run the store and develop tactics for survival.
+In 1991 sales dropped, the co-op was having a hard time paying its bills, and the staff collective voted to close the store.
+At the time there were only two board members, but they were convinced they wanted to keep the store open and set forth hiring all new management and staff to run the store and develop tactics for survival.

 In this time of struggle and transition, all but two staff members turned over, and the board hired David Lucas as the General Manager.
-Six weeks after David started, Mountain Peoples announced they were putting People's onto C.O.D., because People's was 16 weeks behind in payments to their main grocery distributor, which began requiring cash upon delivery of products.
-David recruited volunteers, a bookkeeper and other staff who managed to juggle debt, negotiate with 35+ vendors and get Mountain Peoples paid off.
+Six weeks after David started, People's was 16 weeks behind in payments to their main grocery distributor, which began requiring cash upon delivery of products.
+David recruited volunteers, a bookkeeper and other staff who managed to juggle debt, negotiate with 35+ vendors, and pay down the debt to the distributor.
 As a strategy to increase the success of the co-op, People's began to offer a monthly Farmers' Market.
-It was in this era that we moved to an almost exclusively organic produce department (except some local products that were sustainable yet not certified) and membership voted to adopt the currently upheld policy of maintaining a vegetarian store, with pet food as the only exception.
+It was in this era that we moved to an almost exclusively organic produce department, and membership voted to adopt the currently upheld policy of maintaining a vegetarian store, with pet food as the only exception.

-Meanwhile, a number of co-op staff began working on returning the co-op to a collective management structure.
-The group created (and later implemented) an ingenious structure that by 1993 won the support of the board.
-The co-op then had two co-General Managers overseeing operations.
+Meanwhile, a number of co-op staff began working on returning People's to a collective management structure.
+The group created (and later implemented) a structure that by 1993 won the support of the board.
+The Co-op then had two co-General Managers overseeing operations.
 Growth was steady over the subsequent years.
-In 1993, a small expansion of the store moved offices off the main retail floor, and added the current retail bulk area and sink.
-It wasn’t long before a checkout lane was added, as was a new exit door, and more space to the bulk area.
+In 1993, a small expansion of the store added another checkout lane, a new exit door, and more space to the bulk area.

 Growth Brings Success, Challenges, and Change

-Sales and interest in membership at the co-op continued to grow.
-Soon our sales per square foot were so high that it was a challenge to keep our single-faced shelves in stock.
-The board, staff, and Member-Ownership began envisioning of an expansion that would incorporate sustainable building techniques, but that dream was still years in the making, as People's discovered it was going to take resolve, dedication and a champion to realize that vision.
+Sales and interest in membership at the Co-op continued to grow.
+Soon People's sales per square foot were so high that it was a challenge to keep the single-faced shelves in stock.
+The board, staff, and Member-Ownership began envisioning an expansion that would incorporate sustainable building techniques.

 In 1998, a four-person Management Team replaced the General Managers.
 Under this system, significant improvements in profitability, staff turnover, wages, financial management, and accountability were achieved.
 At this time there were approximately a dozen regular staff on payroll and a handful of on-call substitutes.

 By 2000, growth was over 20%, and sales exceeded $1 million.
 People's officially incorporated as a cooperative in 2000, and began selling $180 shares in May of that year.
-In just over 5 months, over 500 owners invested in a PeopleShare, with total equity of over $30,000.
-Reincorporating as a consumer-owned cooperative was not only a way that we could better fulfill the 7 Cooperative Principles but also part of the strategy to build the equity it would take to manifest a store two-and-a-half times the size of the original space.
+In just over 5 months, over 500 owners invested in a PeopleShare, gaining the Co-op over $30,000 in equity.
+Reincorporating as a consumer-owned cooperative was not only a way that People's could better fulfill the 7 Cooperative Principles but also part of the strategy to build the equity it would take to manifest a store two-and-a-half times the size of the original space.

-Converting to a Share System for Member-Ownership wasn’t the only structural change that had to occur before People's would be sustainable enough to make such a large change.
-The staff collective hired a consultant to support them in development of a Staff/Management structure that would support the co-op through improved efficiency and accountability.
-It was at that time that we conducted a major overhaul of job descriptions and moved from a loose collective structure to a team-based structure for reporting and accountability.
-This structure led to greater empowerment for people in their jobs and teams to make decisions.
+Converting to a share system for Member-Ownership wasn’t the only structural change that had to occur before People's would be sustainable enough to make such a large change.
+The staff collective undertook an overhaul of job descriptions, and moved from a loose collective structure to a team-based structure for reporting and accountability.
+This structure led to greater empowerment for staff in their jobs.

 Developing Real Sustainability

-In 2004 the Board adopted the attached Financial Sustainability Guidelines.
-Around that time our Member-Owner economic benefit, the 4% discount, came seriously into question.
-A committee of Board, CM and Member-Owners at Large was formed to evaluate that system and other options.
-The committee report to the Board resulted in a proposal to the ownership to move to a Patronage Dividend System in order to foster the long-term financial sustainability of the co-op and the ability to be able to have more profit to reinvest back into the co-op when needed.
+Around 2004, our Member-Owner economic benefit, the 4% discount, came seriously into question.
+A committee of Board, CM and Member-Owners at Large was formed to evaluate that system and research other options.
+The committee report to the Board resulted in a proposal to the ownership to move to a Patronage Dividend System in order to foster the long-term financial sustainability of the co-op and the ability to be able to have more community wealth to reinvest back into the Co-op when needed.